Technical Specifications

 The Thinkware U3000 is available for sale from the following vendors:

 Links to vendors are affiliate links.
-If you find this site useful, you can support us by buying through our affiliate links, at no extra cost to you.
+If you find this site useful, please consider buying through our links.
+There's no extra cost for you, and it helps to keep the site ad-free and up to date with top quality reviews.